Leading with Vision

 Mackenzie is a Licensed Clinical Social Worker who has been working with children, adolescents, and families since 2016.
 Mackenzie graduated from Florida State University with a Master's degree in Social Work and a Bachelor’s degree in Psychology and Creative Writing.
 Mackenzie has professional training in Cognitive Behavioral Therapy, Motivational Interviewing, Play Therapy, Internal Family Systems, and Art Therapy.

 Emily has an MSW and over tens years of experience working with children and families.
 She received her Bachelor of Science in Human Services from California State University Fullerton and received her Master’s Degree in Social Work from University of Southern California.
-Emily is certified in Eye Movement Desensitization and Reprocessing (EMDR), Child-Parent Psychotherapy (CPP), Trauma Focused Cognitive Behavioral Therapy (TF-CBT), and Play Therapy.
+Emily has training in Eye Movement Desensitization and Reprocessing (EMDR), Child-Parent Psychotherapy (CPP), Trauma Focused Cognitive Behavioral Therapy (TF-CBT), and Play Therapy.

 Tauna Baker, Clinical Director, Child First Program